thewhiteninja/ntfstool/README.md

 NTFSTool is a forensic tool focused on [NTFS][10] volumes.
 It supports reading partition info (mbr, partition table, vbr) but also information on master file table, bitlocker encrypted volume, EFS encrypted files and more.

-Download the lastest binaries in the [latest](https://github.com/thewhiteninja/ntfstool/releases/tag/latest) release or on [AppVeyor](https://ci.appveyor.com/project/thewhiteninja/ntfstool).
+Download the latest binaries on [AppVeyor](https://ci.appveyor.com/project/thewhiteninja/ntfstool).

 See below for some [examples](#examples) of the features!